Blendify/blender-manual/blender_docs/manual/editors/3dview/3d_cursor.rst

    The 3D Cursor panel of the Properties region.

-The 3D cursor can also be positioned by entering Numeric location values into the *3D cursor* panel of the *Properties* region :kbd:`N`.
+The 3D cursor can also be positioned by editing the location coordinates values in the *3D cursor* panel of the *Properties* region.

 Usage